ishandutta2007/open-antigravity/README.md

 - **Look at the [open issues](https://github.com/your-username/open-antigravity/issues)** to find a task that interests you.
 - **Join our [Discord server](https://discord.gg/123456789)** to chat with the team and other contributors.

+## 📜 Disclaimer

+This tool is for educational and personal use only.
+It is not intended for production use.
+The developers are not responsible for any damage caused by this tool.

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](./LICENSE) file for details.